Our perspective

 Tech debt that blocks shipping speed by >25%.
 Velocity multiplier, not feature velocity.

 Features that consume effort without moving metrics.
 "Does this move churn, deal velocity, or differentiation?"
-If the answer is "it's nice to have," kill it.
+If the answer is "it's nice to have," decline it.

 Process: Capture → Direct AI → Review → Validate